garbusbeach/ctask/README.md

 curl -fsSL https://garbusbeach.com/ctask.sh | bash
 ```

+And that's all.

 The installer (`install.sh`) downloads `ctask.sh` to `~/.ctask.sh` and adds one line to your shell config:

 ```sh
 source "$HOME/.ctask.sh"  # >>> ctask <<<
 ```

-Activate in your current session:
+Activate in your current session: (after install)

 ```sh
 source ~/.ctask.sh